 Singapore is a global financial and economic hub that sits astride the meeting point of the strategically vital Malacca Strait and the South China Sea.
 Despite its small size, the island city-state of 6.2 million people is a heavyweight in regional and international affairs.

 A close strategic partner of the United States in Southeast Asia, Singapore also maintains a close relationship with China.
 In recent years, it has pursued a balanced foreign policy, seeking to avoid getting caught up in the geopolitical competition between the two countries.
-In June 2018, Singapore was chosen as the destination for a summit meeting between President Donald J. Trump and North Korean leader Kim Jong-un, underlining its heft in international diplomacy.
+But the U.S.-China trade war bruised Singapore’s economic prospects in 2019, and the 2020 coronavirus pandemic has posed a challenge to the country’s health-care system and economy.

 Founding Father: Lee Kuan Yew

 Singapore was a British colony and entrepôt for more than a century.
-Following World War II, as the British empire unraveled, Singapore gained considerable autonomy in the 1950s and joined with other British territories to form Malaysia in 1963.
+Following World War II, as the British empire unraveled, Singapore gained considerable autonomy in the 1950s and in 1963 joined the Federation of Malaysia.